 Muse by Tom Aikens

 With just 25 covers, restaurants don’t come more intimate than Tom Aikens’ Belgravia spot.
 Tucked away in a converted Georgian townhouse in a charming mews, this 2020 opening saw the celebrated British chef return to the London dining scene – and the city is all the better for it.
-The dishes here are all inspired by Aitkens’ Norfolk roots, with tasting menus drawing on key memories from his past, whether that’s the Smokey Summers (sea bass, aubergine and tomato) or Conquering the Beech Tree (langoustine, pork fat and burnt apple).
+The dishes here are all inspired by Aitkens’ Norfolk roots, with tasting menus drawing on key memories from his past, whether that’s the Ray That Doesn’t Sting (skate, carrot and coriander) or Conquering the Beech Tree (langoustine, pork fat and burnt apple).
 For a truly theatrical experience book at the counter overlooking the open kitchen, where you can watch Aitkens and his team perform their magic.

-Michelin-starred Hakkasan is hands-down one of sexiest dining spots in London, thanks to its sultry subterranean flair, atmospheric lighting and sophisticated modern Cantonese menu.
+Michelin-starred Hakkasan is hands-down one of the most romantic London restaurants, thanks to its sultry subterranean flair, atmospheric lighting and sophisticated modern Cantonese menu.
 The dishes here are made for sharing: order their signature Peking duck and a selection of side dishes, from steamed dim sum and slow roasted Iberico pork char siu to flavour-filled salads and golden fried soft-shell crab.
 The cocktails here are just as impressive and are split into four distinct sections: Passion, Captivation, Romance and Trust.
 Try the potent Mistress of Deception, made with Belvedere vodka, Aperol and passionfruit reduction, Moët & Chandon Grand Vintage Rosé 2012 and pomegranate.
 Alongside their original outpost in Hanway Place they also have a Mayfair restaurant on Bruton Place, which is no less seductive.

 Galvin La Chapelle